Bill to make daylight saving time permanent reintroduced in Congress

 More recently, many states have been trying to stop the twice-a-year changing of the clocks.
 Those that have passed legislation regarding daylight saving time are now in limbo waiting for Congressional action.
 Two states, Hawaii and Arizona, don’t observe the time change at all.

-It isn’t just lawmakers hoping to stop changing the clocks.
+It isn’t just lawmakers hoping to stop this practice.
 The American Academy of Sleep Medicine recently called for the U.S. to ditch the tradition and instead stay on permanent standard time.
 That would mean changing the clocks for the final time in November, when daylight saving time ends, and remaining on that time.

 In a statement, Jennifer Martin, a licensed clinical psychologist and president of the AASM, said permanent standard time “is the best option for our health and well-being.”